 - Offshore Islands including Whitsunday and Hayman islands

 The Bar-tailed Godwit is a large wader, 37-39 cm long and weighing 250-450 g, with a long neck with a very long upturned bill that has a dark tip and pinkish base.
 All plumages have a uniform upper pattern, with a dark back and upper rump.
 It is distinguishable from other Godwits by the dark barring on the lower white rump, upper tail and lining of the underwing.
 Females are larger with longer bills than males and a duller breeding plumage.

 The species has been recorded in the coastal areas of all Australian states, and it is widespread in the Torres Strait, and along the east and south-east coast of Queensland.
-The Bar-tailed Godwit is mainly carnivorous with a diet consisting of worms, molluscs, crustaceans, insects and some plant material, and generally feeding no more than 1-3 km from their roost.
+The Bar-tailed Godwit is mainly carnivorous with a diet consisting of worms, molluscs, crustaceans, insects and some plant material, and generally feeding no more than one to three km from their roost.

 The Bar-tailed Godwit leaves Alaska and east Siberia during July–September, passing through the Philippines between August-October and arriving in Australia from August-November.
 The return migration begins from early February.